cooperaj/wow-armory-character/readme.txt

 = The plugin is displaying old information.
 How do I update it? =

 The plugin will cache the characters it retrieves from the community API for 12 hours.
-This ensures that your website will make no more then 2 requests in any 24 hour period.
+This ensures that your website will make no more then 2 requests per character in any 24 hour period.
 In order to force your character display to update you are able to clear the cache.

-1. Navigate to the *Character Cache* section within the *Settings* area of your wordpress admin area.
+1. Navigate to the *Armory Character* section within the *Settings* area of your wordpress admin area.
-1. Tick the checkbox next to the character you wish to refresh and click the *Clear Cache* button.
+1. Tick the checkbox next to the character you wish to refresh and click the *Clear selected cache items* button.

 When you next look at your character fresh information will be pulled from the community API.
 It may be that the community API is returning old information, in this case you will need to wait until your armory page is updated.